cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

   wonCount: "0"
 ```

-Congratulations, you have upgraded your blockchain almost as if in production.
+Congratulations, you have upgraded your blockchain almost as if in production!

 You can stop Ignite CLI.
 If you used Docker that would be: